Pennsylvanians scurry to fix mail-in ballots after ruling

 Mail-in ballots must be received by 8 a.m.
 Tuesday, so at this point officials are urging people who have not done so to deliver them to elections offices or drop boxes by hand.

-___ AP reporters Scott Bauer in Madison, Wisconsin, and Claudia Lauer in Philadelphia contributed.
+___ AP reporters Scott Bauer in Madison, Wisconsin, Bob Christie in Phoenix and Claudia Lauer in Philadelphia contributed to this story.

 Learn more about the issues and factors at play in the midterms at https://apnews.com/hub/explaining-the-elections.
 And follow the AP’s election coverage of the 2022 elections at https://apnews.com/hub/2022-midterm-elections.